 Ladies, we’ve all been there.
 Day one of a new month, week or year and we are super pumped about our goals and the progress we’ll be making to reach them.
 Day 8, 9, or 10 rolls around that excitement has withered.
 Withered to laziness, uncomfortability, or a pure lack of drive.
 No one is designed to be inspired all day, every day, and that’s perfectly fine.
 However, getting inspired about your goals and staying motivated to keep working towards your goals is a necessity for success.

 If you’ve been working on a few goals for a while but find yourself lacking inspiration and motivation, this post is for you!
-The CGS Team is sharing 8 ways to help you spark inspiration within yourself to get you excited about your goals.
-We’re also sharing a free downloadable goal-tracking template.
+I'm sharing 8 ways to help you spark inspiration within yourself to get you excited about your goals.
+I'm also sharing a free downloadable goal-tracking template.
 Success with achieving goals is significantly higher when your goals are written down and progress is tracked!

 #1 Learn Everything You Can About Your Goal

 Nothing gets me more inspired to reach my goals than learning about the topic of my goal.
 For example, I’ve been studying online course creation because one of my goals is to expand City Girl Savings’ services to include training classes and courses.
 Just the thought of it sounds overwhelming, right?
 Well, learning about online course creation has really gotten me excited to start working on my first course!

 When you are working towards something, getting as much knowledge as you can around the topic can help give you the inspiration you need to keep grinding on.
 Here are some great ways to learn about your goal’s topic:

 - Research influencers who are successful with that goal and watch their videos or read their stories.